Box spaces of the free group that neither contain expanders nor embed into a Hilbert space: Expanders and embeddability into Hilbert spaces

 \subsection{Expanders and finite covers}

-A result of \cite{AT} states that given a sequence of short exact sequences of finite groups $\{N_n \rightarrow G_n \rightarrow Q_n\}_n$ such that the quotient groups $\{Q_n\}$ and the subgroups $\{N_n\}$ coarsely embed into a Hilbert space (with respect to the induced metrics from $\{G_n\}$), the sequence $\{G_n\}$ cannot contain coarsely embedded expanders.
-We now show that the assumption on the subgroups can be removed if the sequences $\{Q_n\}$ and $\{G_n\}$ both approximate the same group, i.e. if they are both box spaces of the same infinite group.
+Proposition 2 of \cite{AT} states that given a sequence of short exact sequences of finite groups $\{N_n \rightarrow G_n \rightarrow Q_n\}_n$ such that the quotient groups $\{Q_n\}$ and the subgroups $\{N_n\}$ coarsely embed into a Hilbert space (with respect to the induced metrics from $\{G_n\}$), the sequence $\{G_n\}$ cannot contain weakly embedded expanders.

+We now show that the assumption on the subgroups is satisfied if the sequences $\{Q_n\}$ and $\{G_n\}$ both approximate the same group, i.e. if they are both box spaces of the same infinite group.

-\begin{proposition} Let $G$ be a finitely generated, residually finite group with a filtration $\{N_i\}$, and let $\{M_i\}$ be another sequence of finite index normal subgroups of $G$ such that $N_i > M_i$ for all $i$.
-If $\Box_{(N_i)}G$ coarsely embeds into a Hilbert space, then $\Box_{(M_i)}G$ does not contain coarsely embedded expanders. \end{proposition}
+\begin{proposition} Let $G$ be a finitely generated, residually finite group with a filtration $\{N_n\}$, and let $\{M_n\}$ be another sequence of finite index normal subgroups of $G$ such that $N_n > M_n$ for all $n$.
+If $\Box_{(N_n)}G$ coarsely embeds into a Hilbert space, then $\Box_{(M_n)}G$ does not contain weakly (and thus coarsely) embedded expanders. \end{proposition}